 The digital age makes us write like robots, foregoing writing styles in favor of “Search Engine Optimization” so that the Big Google can reference us.
 Reassure us and remind us how many readers have read your best-sellers to date?

 Roughly 10 million worldwide.
 But it’s estimated that a book which sells well is read 3-4 times because people share it among themselves.
 So in terms of readers, it is often more if we count the shares.

 A few words on Bernard de Fallois and the bond that unites a writer and his publisher?

-Bernard de Fallois, on the other hand, was a very special editor for me because we had a close friendship and a master / student bond.
-There was a 60 year gap between us – he was born in 1926 and I in 1985 – from which a genuine link of apprenticeship was formed.
-Bernard had the emulation and the ability to whisk you away with him, to share his convictions with you and to open your mind.
+Bernard de Fallois, on the other hand, was a very special editor for me because we had a close friendship and a master/student bond.
+There was a 60 years gap between us – he was born in 1926 and I in 1985 – from which a genuine link of apprenticeship was formed.
+Bernard had the emulation and the ability to whisk you away with him, to share his convictions with you, and to open your mind.

 Besides, we also met at a very special time in our lives.
 I met him aged 87, with an incredible publishing career behind him.
 He had been the boss of the largest editorial groups in France and had simply become a legend.
 For him, everything was done whilst for me, everything was yet to be done.

 When we ask Google if it’s better to read books or digital books, we are told that if we read a lot, then e-books are more economical.
 Quora also tells us that digital books will never replace books.
 How do you read?

 This is a good question because I just bought myself a tablet!
 But this question omits the most important element in my opinion; Civic Responsibility.
 In a world where you have a multitude of choices, one has to know how to use them to our advantage.